 On March 2, 2020, the company completed its acquisition of Venture Products, the manufacturer of Ventrac-branded products.
-Venture Products designs, manufactures, and markets articulating turf, landscape, and snow and ice management equipment for grounds, landscape contractor, golf, municipal, and rural acreage customers and provides innovative product offerings that broadened and strengthened the company's Professional segment and expanded its dealer network.
-On the closing date of the acquisition, the company paid preliminary merger consideration of \$165.9 million, which consisted of a cash payment of \$136.4 million and a \$29.5 million holdback to satisfy any indemnification or certain other obligations of Venture Products to the company.
-The preliminary merger consideration was subject to certain customary adjustments, which were finalized during the third quarter of fiscal 2020 and resulted in an aggregate merger consideration of \$163.2 million.
-As a result, \$4.5 million of the holdback set aside for such customary adjustments was released accordingly and the remaining holdback of \$25.0 million is expected to expire throughout fiscal 2021.
-The company funded the cash payment with borrowings under its existing unsecured senior revolving credit facility, refer to Note 6, Indebtedness.
+Venture Products designs, manufactures, markets, and sells articulating turf, landscape, and snow and ice management equipment for grounds, landscape contractor, golf, municipal, and rural acreage customers and provides innovative product offerings that broadened and strengthened the company's Professional segment and expanded its dealer network.
+On the closing date of the acquisition, the company paid preliminary merger consideration of \$165.9 million, which consisted of a cash payment of \$136.4 million ("initial cash payment") and a \$29.5 million holdback to satisfy any indemnification or certain other obligations of Venture Products to the company.
+The preliminary merger consideration was subject to certain customary adjustments, which were finalized during the third quarter of fiscal 2020 and resulted in an aggregate merger consideration of \$163.2 million and at such time, \$4.5 million of the holdback set aside for such customary adjustments was released accordingly.
+During the second quarter of fiscal 2021, \$14.9 million of the remaining holdback was released and the remaining holdback of \$10.0 million is expected to expire during the fourth quarter of fiscal 2021.
+As of the closing date of the acquisition, the company funded the initial cash payment with borrowings under its unsecured senior revolving credit facility.

 The company accounted for the acquisition in accordance with the accounting standards codification guidance for business combinations, whereby the purchase price was allocated to the acquired net tangible and intangible assets of Venture Products based on their fair values as of the closing date of the acquisition.
-Such fair values are based on internal company and independent external third-party valuations.
-As of January 29, 2021, the company completed its process for measuring the fair values of the acquired assets and liabilities assumed based on information available as of the closing date of the acquisition.
+Such fair values were based on internal company and independent external third-party valuations.
 The following table summarizes the allocation of the purchase price to the fair values assigned to the Venture Products assets acquired and liabilities assumed:

 (Dollars in thousands) March 2, 2020

-Cash and cash equivalents 3,476
+Cash and cash equivalents \$ 3,476

 Receivables 6,342

 Inventories 23,000

 Prepaid expenses and other current assets 239

 Property, plant and equipment 26,976

 Goodwill 61,225

 Other intangible assets:

 Finite-lived customer-related 19,100

 Indefinite-lived trade name 56,200

 Accounts payable (4,075)

 Accrued liabilities (5,196)

 Deferred income tax liabilities (20,586)

 Total fair value of net assets acquired 166,701

 Less: cash and cash equivalents acquired (3,476)

 Total purchase price \$ 163,225

 The goodwill recognized is primarily attributable to the value of the workforce, the reputation of Venture Products, expected future cash flows, and expected synergies, including customer and dealer growth opportunities and integrating and expanding existing product lines.
 Key areas of expected cost synergies include increased purchasing power for commodities, components, parts, and accessories, and supply chain consolidation.
 The goodwill resulting from the Venture Products acquisition was recognized within the company's Professional segment and is non-deductible for tax purposes.
-During the first quarter of fiscal 2021, the company completed its valuation of income taxes to finalize the purchase price allocation, which resulted in a decrease to the carrying amount of goodwill of \$1.0 million from the amounts reporting within the company's Annual Report on Form 10-K for the fiscal year ended October 31, 2020.
-Such purchase accounting adjustment did not impact the company's Condensed Consolidated Statements of Earnings for the three month period ended January 29, 2021.
+During the first quarter of fiscal 2021, the company completed its valuation of income taxes to finalize the purchase price allocation, which resulted in a decrease to the carrying amount of goodwill of \$1.0 million from the amounts reported within the company's Annual Report on Form 10-K for the fiscal year ended October 31, 2020.
+Such purchase accounting adjustment did not impact the company's Condensed Consolidated Statements of Earnings for the three and nine month periods ended July 30, 2021.